Refined enumeration of planar Eulerian orientations: Functional equations

 In the third case, $f$ is an inner digon.
 Removing the root edge from $D$ yields a D-patch with one fewer digon but all other parameters unchanged.
 The only restriction on this new D-patch is that it cannot be the atomic patch.
 Hence this case contributes

 In the final two cases, $f$ is an inner quadrangle of $D$.
 Let $v_{0}$, $v_{1}$, $u$ and $u_{1}$ be the vertices around~$f$ in counterclockwise order.
 Since $D$ is a D-patch, $v_{0}$ is only adjacent to vertices labelled~$1$, so $u_{1}$ must be labelled $1$.
+Hence $u$ is labelled either $0$ or $2$.

-In the fourth case, let $D'$ be the map remaining when $e$ is removed from~$D$, rooted at the edge of $f$ from $v_{0}$ to $u_{1}$.
+In the fourth case, {where $u$ is labelled $0$,} let $D'$ be the map remaining when $e$ is removed from~$D$, rooted at the edge of $f$ from $v_{0}$ to $u_{1}$.
 Since $u$ is labelled $0$, the map $D'$ is a D-patch.
 Clearly $D'$ has outer degree at least $4$, but subject to this restriction, $D'$ can be any D-patch.
 Conversely, if we reconstruct $D$ from $D'$, one inner (bicoloured) quadrangle is added, the outer degree decreases by $2$, while the number of local minima and the number of inner digons does not change.
 Hence the contribution from this case is